18F/handbook/_pages/policies/detailing-and-offboarding-policies/assignee-detail.md

 ## What you should know about Details

 * The Assistant Commissioner of your office must approve every detail request.
-Once The detail is approved it is the supervisor's responsibility to notify [Talent](mailto:TTS-TalentTeam@gsa.gov) and [Finance](mailto:18F-Finance-CS@gsa.gov) of the request; Talent will get Front Office approval
+Once The detail is approved it is the supervisor's responsibility to notify [TTS-PeopleOps@gsa.gov](mailto:TTS-PeopleOps@gsa.gov) and [Finance](mailto:18F-Finance-CS@gsa.gov) of the request.
 * All details of GSA employees to other Federal agencies or departments should be reimbursable.
 Details within GSA may be reimbursable or non-reimbursable.
 * Non reimbursable details to external agencies are done on a case by case basis and must be reviewed by GSA’s Office of General Counsel for compliance with the [Antideficiency Act](https://www.gao.gov/legal/appropriations-law-decisions/resources).
 * Most agencies use the [7600A](https://drive.google.com/a/gsa.gov/file/d/0BynxjBcHPLcLcEMxVzlzRUYyeG8/view?usp=sharing) and [7600B](https://drive.google.com/a/gsa.gov/file/d/0BynxjBcHPLcLYTQ0T0ZNOGhoc0E/view?usp=sharing) forms, but some do not and require a memorandum of understanding (MOU) only.
 If an agency chooses not to use the forms, then the MOU will need to contain the information in the 7600A and B forms.
 * The Servicing Agency initiates the paperwork.
 * The agreement is between agencies, not between staff and the receiving agency.
 * Employees can refer to [GSA Order HRM 9334.2 Detail of Employees](https://drive.google.com/a/gsa.gov/file/d/1pCfXxK3vnPZOKaXxlyOC9EozXLRvHw4L/view?usp=sharing) dated July 8, 2016.
-* Talent will keep the Supervisor, including the potential detailee, apprised of the status of action on an ongoing basis .
+* People Ops will keep the Supervisor, including the potential detailee, apprised of the status of action on an ongoing basis.
 * Detail agreements come in increments of 120 days or less and can be extended up to one time for a total period of no more than 240 days.
 All details must be approved by the assistant commissioner of the requesting organization.

 ## Security Verification

 All Federal employees working at GSA must have a security clearance.
 For those employees detailing into TTS from outside of GSA, their security status must be verified with the GSA Security Office.

 It is the **responsibility of the TTS employee supervising the detailee** to ensure this is complete.
-TTS Talent provides step-by-step instructions on how to complete the security process.
+People Ops provides step-by-step instructions on how to complete the security process.
 This process should be completed at the same time as the detail agreement process.
 For more information, visit the [TTS security verification steps form](https://docs.google.com/document/d/1xX4ro1bm4TtcJpqoz0TbXlpDhiaxLf4coBFg61GPQ9g/edit#heading=h.1jfe24syhsou).

 ## Detailing within TTS/GSA

-1. In order for Talent to process the request, the employee’s Supervisor must have approvals from the AC of their office and the AC/Head of the office the employee will be detailed to
+1. In order for People Ops to process the request, the employee’s Supervisor must have approvals from the AC of their office and the AC/Head of the office the employee will be detailed to

-2. Then reach outto [TTS-Talentteam@gsa.gov](mailto:tts-talentteam@gsa.gov) to obtain Front Office approval
+2. Then reach out to [TTS-PeopleOps@gsa.gov](mailto:TTS-PeopleOps@gsa.gov) to obtain Front Office approval

-3. Once approvals are granted, Supervisor contacts TTS-TalentTeam@gsa.gov with the request and cc: Biz Ops (Jackie Xu) for awareness.
+3. Once approvals are granted, Supervisor contacts [TTS-PeopleOps@gsa.gov](mailto:TTS-PeopleOps@gsa.gov) with the request and cc: [Finance](mailto:18F-Finance-CS@gsa.gov) for awareness.
 Email must contain following information:
    * Employee Name
    * Office Symbol Employee is being detailed to
    * Reimbursable or Non-reimbursable